osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

   instead of the worst-case or best-case execution time to reflect the fact that queue processing is paced at the rate specified by the period.

-> In the case of a periodic or sporadic task with a queue the queue size is reduced by one in calculating the queuing latency to reflect the fact that the sampling latency of the periodic recipient accounts for one element.

 ###Sampling Delay in Periodic Sampled Processing